-When you comply with the Plan's requirement to use the mail order program, you can save money for your maintenance medications.
 Maintenance medications are prescription Drugs that are used on an ongoing basis.
-When you use the mail order program, you can have prescriptions filled for up to a 90-day supply.
+The Plan requires that all maintenance medications must be obtained through mail order or from pharmacies participating in the Smart 90 program.
+You can save money for your maintenance medications and receive a fill of the medication for up to a 90-day supply.
 Your prescription will be filled with a generic Drug if available unless your doctor indicates no substitution may be made.
-To use the mail order program: